 The Association operates a robust Strategic Risk Management Strategy and Framework.
-This was developed as part of the Business Planning Update process in December 2021 and is reviewed on a quarterly basis by our Audit and Risk Sub-Committee.
+This was developed as part of the Business Plan Update process in January 2023 and is reviewed on a quarterly basis by the Audit and Risk Sub-Committee.

-The top five Strategic Risks are as follows:
+The top five Strategic Risks for the organisation are as follows: